Danny: Don't burp.

 - In the climax of My Favorite Martian, Lizzie uses some alien tech to turn into an alien monster and take out two thugs beating up Ted.
 After gulping one of them down whole she lets out a loud burp, complete with an embarrased look afterward.

 - Return of the Jedi: After the bounty hunter Boba Fett slides into the Sarlacc's mouth, it burps to show he's started to (to quote Jabba the Hutt) find a new definition of pain and suffering" as he's "slowly digested over 1,000 years".
-In the Legends timeline, he actually survives, making it a subversion of sorts, but it's more ambiguous in the rebooted canon.
+It's revealed in The Mandalorian, set five years after Return of the Jedi, that Boba escaped the beast's belly but not before getting horribly scarred by its stomach acid.

 - In The Little Shop of Horrors, the giant carnivorous plant Audrey Junior tends to burp after eating a whole person.